bcaramiaux/Gestural-Sound-Toolkit/README.md

 The toolkit heavly relies on the MuBu lib developed by the ISMM team at IRCAM.
 This a Max/MSP library that is free (only to register to the IRCAM forum [that doesn't spam]): http://forumnet.ircam.fr/product/mubu-en/

+Once downloaded, add the Mubu library into the `ext-libs` folder within the GST.

+Last step: in MaxMSP add all the toolkit to your file preferences: `Options > File Preferences > +`

 ## Credits